A Tale of Two Communities, Part II: LAPD Finds it Stirred Up Hornets’ Nest by Profiling USC Students of Color

 Suddenly, everyone from anti-establishment protesters from the ‘60s, to veterans of the Watts Riots, to black students on campuses around Southern California were eager to hear what changes would be put in place to ensure something like this never happened again.

 The difference in the responses to the two sets of profiling claims is noteworthy, I think, because of what it implies about the media’s perception of who counts as a credible witness and whose stories we, as a society, consider to be of value.

 The incident on the night of May 4th, for example, created an almost a perfect storm of conditions, ensuring the story would eventually hit the headlines.

-For one, the minority students affected weren’t marginalized kids that others couldn’t relate to.
+For one, the minority students affected weren’t marginalized neighborhood kids that the rest of the student body saw itself as separate from.
 Instead, these were students widely recognized as unimpeachable scholars and powerful leaders by the USC community as a whole.